Please click here

 The program is intended for advanced PhD students, postdoctoral fellows, and other early-career researchers as well as faculty members from primarily undergraduate institutions who are interested in deepening and updating their understanding of organometallic catalysis and the process of innovation.
 Applications from members of groups under-represented in chemistry are strongly encouraged.

-Admission decisions will be announced by May 1, 2013
+Admission decisions were announced in May 2013.

 Fees and Financial Support